Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

 - Recommended sanction offered after consulting sanction guidelines.

 (normally within one business day of discovering the violation)

 - Form reviewed with student.
 Faculty member explains charges, evidence and sanctions.

 - Student signs original of the form.
 This does not indicate responsibility, only that the student has been informed of, and understands the process and charges.

-- Faculty member explains the next step in the process is to meet with the Assistant Dean.
+- Faculty member explains the next step in the process is to meet with the Associate Dean.

-- Report is forwarded to Assistant Dean and a copy is provided to the Department Chair/Coordinator.
+- Report is forwarded to Associate Dean and a copy is provided to the Department Chair/Coordinator.